 Why companies need an Enterprise Asset Management solution

-Enterprise Asset Management (EAM) solutions' core focus is keeping an accurate, detailed database of all fixed assets (including their characteristics, history, and performance) as well as any regulatory related documents.
+Enterprise Asset Management (EAM) solutions' core focus is keeping an accurate, detailed database of all fixed assets (including their characteristics, history, and performance) as well as any regulatory-related documents.
 EAM enables businesses to optimise their workflows, reduce costs, minimise downtime, and maximise the investment made on these assets.

 A common feature that all EAM solutions have is asset lifecycle management.
 The feature records all major life stages of a particular piece of equipment from the initial purchase to production, predictive and preventive maintenance, until the end of the asset life.

-Certainly, the most used feature of all is the maintenance planning and scheduling.
+Certainly, the most used feature of all is maintenance planning and scheduling.
 This function allows users to keep track of the assets' conditions and the availability (plus skills) of the repair team to notify the appropriate staff.

-Predictive analytics is one of the highlights of a modern EAM system to help operators and managers accurately predict future issues so they can schedule a routine check-up, prevent the problems from ever occurring, and thus prolonging the asset’s life.
+Predictive analytics is one of the highlights of a modern EAM system to help operators and managers accurately predict future issues so they can schedule a routine check-up, prevent the problems from ever occurring, and thus prolong the asset’s life.